Skip to main content

 • backaches

-• soreness due to shots and vaccines
+• soreness due to arthritis

 Can You Take Both Acetaminophen and Ibuprofen Together?